Sai-Adarsh/facial-stress-using-thermal-image/README.md

 ### Training & Testing

 How to train:
-Place your own dataset in training_data and testing_data folders,
+Place your own thermal dataset in training_data and testing_data folders,

 ```sh